HaidarCoffee/HTBWriteups/Linux/Medium/Unrested/Unrested_Writeup_Linux_Medium.md

 Now that we have all the information we need to escalate our privileges with sudo nmap, we need to decide on a method to grant ourselves root access.
-We decide to do so by inserting our freshly made SSH key into the **`authorized_keys`** file in the **`root.ssh`** directory.
+We decide to do so by inserting our freshly made SSH key into the **`authorized_keys`** file in the **`root/.ssh`** directory.

 First, we need to create a small **ECDSA 256-bit SSH key**.
 ```